lnd4812/password-generator/README.md

-[';# Password Generator Challenge
+# Password Generator Challenge

-The purpose of this project is to use Javascript functions along with concepts learned in Module 3 to generate a password using a modal created from and styled within the starter code.
+The purpose of this project is to use Javascript functions along with concepts learned in Module 3 to generate a password using a dropdown prompt from the starter code.

 ![modal developed from starter code](https://raw.githubusercontent.com/lnd4812/password-generator/main/assets/images/password-generator-sample.png).